animatedmax/spring-data-geode/src/main/markdown/reference/cq-container.md

 <div class="paragraph">

-Each time an event is received, the adapter automatically performs type translation between the {data-store-name} event and the required method argument(s) transparently.
+Each time an event is received, the adapter automatically performs type translation between the GemFire event and the required method argument(s) transparently.
 Any exception caused by the method invocation is caught and handled by the container (by default, being logged).